ConvergePanelRESEARCH • VERIFY • GOVERN

 Can ConvergePanel prove a video is authentic?

-No — it identifies signals consistent with AI generation or manipulation.
+No. It surfaces signals consistent with AI generation or manipulation.
 A clean result across all three models reduces suspicion, but the absence of detected signals is not proof of authenticity.
-Use it as one step in your verification process.
+Use it as one documented step in a broader verification process.

-Can I use the results in a published fact-check?
+Can I reference the results in a published fact-check?

 Yes.
 The per-model evidence breakdown is exportable and suitable for a methodology note.
-You can reference the models used and their specific signals found.
+You can reference the models used and the specific signals each flagged or did not flag.
+State clearly that AI review is one layer, not forensic proof.

 Disagreement is a signal, not a failure.
 If models split, ConvergePanel highlights where they diverge and what each model found.
-That's where your manual investigation should focus.
+That specific disagreement is where your manual investigation should focus before publishing.

 Get started →